Rationally independent free fermions with local hopping: Introduction

-with $c_{n,k} = \mathcal{O}(1)$. throughout this text we refer to models that satisfy these conditions as generic free fermion models.
+This property in particular implies that the system cannot have degeneracies in the many particle spectrum.
+Note that Eq.~\eqref{eq:prop2} also implies the so called single particle $q$ no resonance condition.
+Namely

+where $R_q$ and $R_q'$ are two sets of exactly $q$ eigenmodes.
+Note that the condition in Eq.~\eqref{eq:prop2special} is weaker than the one in Eq.~\eqref{eq:prop2} and does not prevent degeneracies between sectors of the many-particle spectrum characterised by different numbers of particles.

-These two properties imply the free model has exponentially long quantum recurrence times, and the concentration of equilibration is exponentially tight in system size~\cite{Riddell2023}.
+The two properties \eqref{eq:prop1} and \eqref{eq:prop2} imply the free model has exponentially long quantum recurrence times, and the concentration of equilibration is exponentially tight in system size~\cite{Riddell2023}.
 This is to be compared to the typical tight binding model which has a quantum recurrence time that is linear in size system and a concentration around equilibrium that is a power law \cite{Santos2023,Venuti2013,Carrillo2015,Riddell2020,Kaminishi2015,Kaminishi2019,Gluza2016,Malabarba2015}.
 Therefore, a model that satisfies Eqs.~\eqref{eq:prop1} and \eqref{eq:prop2} has late time properties more similar to those of a generic system than typically studied free ones.
-Although generic free models of this kind can be constructed relatively easily if one allows for long range couplings, the open question is whether such a model can be found if we restrict to local interactions.
-In this article we resolve this question by providing the example of a ``minimal" generic free fermion model with nearest neighbour interactions.
+An interesting question is then to find minimal examples of such models and analyse their many-body spectral properties.
+An important step in this direction has been achieved in Refs.~\cite{tasaki2010, shiraishi2024nature}, where the authors have shown that a simple tight-binding model with complex hopping, and periodic boundary conditions, fulfils \eqref{eq:prop1} and \eqref{eq:prop2special} for prime $L$.
+More precisely, they show that this is true with probability one when drawing at random the phase of the hopping~\cite{tasaki2010} or for small enough (non-zero) hopping phases~\cite{shiraishi2024nature}.